 When it comes to versatile trailer types and dimensions, extendable flatbed stretch trailers have the others beat.
-Extendable flatbeds are best for freight that is especially long and do not fit on a standard trailer.
+Extendable flatbeds are best for freight that is especially long and does not fit on a standard trailer.
 With an extendable trailer, it can be adjusted to support longer freight, avoiding overhanging freight for a safer shipment.

-This trailer type can carry freight of up to 43,000 pounds.
+This trailer type can carry a freight of up to 43,000 pounds.
 But here’s the best part - the length of this trailer can be adjusted from anywhere between 48 feet to 80 feet.
 Now that’s impressive.
 Additionally, this trailer is typically around 8.5 feet wide and accommodates freight that’s up to 8.5 feet tall.

 Stretch Single Drop Deck Trailer